JessiYang0/Spatial-Temporal-Attention-Model/README.md

 <img src="pic/heatmap.jpg">

 # :open_file_folder: Dataset
-📗 I am using a real usecase dataset from power company to electricity load forecasting
+📗 I am using a real usecase dataset from power company to electricity load forecasting.
+The number of data samples in the dataset is 20424, and the time resolution is one hour.

 📗 Given a sequence of data samples indexed in time, x1, . . . , xt, . . ., each data sample xt ∈ RD represents the data at time t and comprises D features.
 Training data are denoted as D ={(x1, y1), (x2, y2), . . . (xN, yN)}, where x1 = x1, . . . , xT and y1 = yT+1, . . . , yT+1+m denote the first sequence and the corresponding label, x2 = x2, . . . , xT+1 and y2 = yT+2, . . . , yT+2+m are the second sequence and the corresponding label, and so on.
 This work uses time series data of length T to predict future results of the horizon size m.
 In the experiments, we use different values of T and m to carry out the experiments.